-Charged with odometer fraud in Las Vegas or Reno?
+Charged with odometer fraud in Las Vegas?
 Call us for help…

-If you have been accused of federal or Nevada odometer tampering or odometer fraud, we invite you to contact us for a free consultation.
+If you have been accused of federal or Nevada odometer tampering or odometer fraud, our Las Vegas fraud lawyers invite you to contact us for a consultation.

-Our caring Reno and Las Vegas, Nevada criminal defense lawyers know it can be hard to prove fraudulent intent.
+Our caring Las Vegas criminal defense lawyers know it can be hard to prove fraudulent intent.
 We’ll find the weakness in the prosecutor’s case and use it to try to get your charges reduced or even dismissed – or, if necessary, to prove to a jury that you are not guilty at trial.

-Simply fill out the form on this page or call us to schedule your free consultation.
+Simply fill out the form on this page or call us to schedule your consultation.
 An experienced Nevada fraud crimes attorney will get back to you promptly to discuss your case and begin planning the best defense to your Nevada or federal odometer fraud charges.

 - NRS 484D.310.

 - NRS 484D.340.

 - 49 U.S. Code 32703 and 32705.